-The Code outlines the ethical and professional responsibilities of firms that manage assets on behalf of clients.
+The Code outlines the ethical and professional responsibilities of organizations that manage assets on behalf of clients.
 It provides standards and supportive guidance based on general principles of conduct.

 The Code states that managers have these responsibilities to their clients: